dkarthe/webjeda-blog/_posts/2016-02-02-how-to-compress-html-in-jekyll.md

 So I hope this tutorial helped you minify your Jekyll blog.
 If there is a better way to do this, then please let me know in the comment section.

+**Note:** My disqus comment stopped loading after using this method.
+So for the time being I'm not using it.
+So if you are using disqus then do not use this method (foe now).

 Thanks for reading!